bliulab/DCNPA/README.md

 (2) Then, run `run_predictor.py` to make prediction, including **pairwise non-covalent interaction** prediction and **non-covalent bond type** identification.
 It should be noted that `run_predictor.py` automatically calls the scripts `FeatureExtract.py`, and `PSSMExtract.py` to generate the multi-source isomerization features of peptides and proteins.
 ```
-conda activate kgipa
+conda activate dcnpa
 python run_predictor.py -uip example
 ```

-If you want to retrain based on your private dataset, find the original KGIPA model in `model.py`.
-The KGIPA source code we wrote is based on the Pytorch implementation and can be easily imported by instantiating it.
+If you want to retrain based on your private dataset, find the original DCNPA model in `model.py`.
+The DCNPA source code we wrote is based on the Pytorch implementation and can be easily imported by instantiating it.

 # 3 Problem feedback
-If you have questions on how to use KGIPA, feel free to raise questions in the [discussions section](https://github.com/ShutaoChen97/KGIPA/discussions).
-If you identify any potential bugs, feel free to raise them in the [issuetracker](https://github.com/ShutaoChen97/KGIPA/issues).
+If you have questions on how to use DCNPA, feel free to raise questions in the [discussions section](https://github.com/bliulab/DCNPA/discussions).
+If you identify any potential bugs, feel free to raise them in the [issuetracker](https://github.com/bliulab/DCNPA/issues).

-In addition, if you have any further questions about KGIPA, please feel free to contact us [**stchen@bliulab.net**]
+In addition, if you have any further questions about DCNPA, please feel free to contact us [**stchen@bliulab.net**]

 # 4 Citation

 If you find our work useful, please cite us at
 ```
 @article{
-  title={Pragmatic analysis with knowledge-guided for unraveling peptide-protein pairwise non-covalent mechanisms},
+  title={Dynamic context networks integrating evolutionary priors and environmental constraints for deciphering peptide-protein multimeric interaction mechanisms},
-  author={Shutao Chen, Ke Yan, Jiangyi Shao, Xiangxiang Zeng, and Bin Liu},
+  author={Shutao Chen, Ke Yan, Tianqi Hu, Hongjun Yu, and Bin Liu},
   journal={submitted},
   year={2026},
   publisher={}